 With the help of standard operating procedures (SOPs), growing and scaling your cultivation site is easier than ever.
 Also, this documentation can be quite helpful if you ever decide to sell your company.
 When selling a cannabis growing business, a high-quality SOP can ensure prospective buyers that your operation runs smoothly and management powers can change without any issues.

-Commercial Cannabis Facility Type
+Commercial Cannabis Cultivation Facility Types

 You can grow cannabis in many different environments, including indoors, outdoors, or inside greenhouses.
 Your set-up, location, and other factors will vary depending on the facility you plan to use.
-In order to start your growing operation as quickly as possible, you’ll want to know what type of facility you’re using.
+In order to start your indoor cannabis growing operation as quickly as possible, you’ll want to know what type of facility you’re using.
 After securing a facility, you can quickly determine the supplies and equipment needed to begin your operation.

 Cannabis Grow Operation Financing